alan-turing-institute/hexaco-rep-public/README.md

-#  HEXACO-rep-public

-<center>Large Language Models and their role within Social
-Science: recreating the HEXACO Personality Inventory experiment with Generative Agents</center>
+#  Large Language Models and their role within Social Science: recreating the HEXACO Personality Inventory experiment with Generative Agents

-## &nbsp;

 Public repository for data and code associated with [Hexaco &amp; GenAgents Paper](pdf.pdf).